IggyBlanco/Sneaky_Queens/README.md

 as a single string with no spaces.
 In this coordinate system, columns are labeled a through h (from left to right), and rows to be numbered 1 through 8 (from bottom to top).

-Essentially, the columns are given in a base 26 numbering scheme, where digits 1 through 26 are represented using a through z.
+Essentially, the columns are given in a base 26 numbering scheme, where digits 1 - 26 are represented using a through z.
 However, this counting system is a bit jacked up since there’s no character to represent the value zero.